Over and over, we hear the same two complaints from students:

 - A bad math teacher embarrassing the student in front of the class

 - Being misplaced in the advanced class

 - Missing a math class

 The more you say, “I’m bad at math”, the truer it becomes.

 It’s not about ability, it’s about confidence.
 We’re here to change your attitude about math.
 You'll be so intrigued, you'll end up having fun while acing your math or physics class!

 It’s easier to learn and retain math if you can visualize it.
 We teach π by cutting a string to the length of a circle’s diameter.
 With that string, you measure how many times it will fit around the circumference.
 Once you see that it fits about 3.14 times, you won't forget the meaning of π.

 We don’t expect you to just memorize equations.
 There is much more beauty to math than memorizing formulas.
 We expect you to derive every equation.
 Each one tells a story.
 Seeing the story is the key to loving math.
 Most math classes leave out the story.

 Honesty, Respect & Empathy

 Our teaching philosophy is built on honesty, respect, and empathy.
 We will honestly evaluate your math skills and apply the best solution.
 We respect you as an individual, with unique needs and goals.
-We empathetically remember what it feels like to struggle in math.
+We empathetically remember what it feels like to struggle in math and physics.